Rameshchirumamilla/gitexample/README.md

 #example repository

 This is the readme file.
-It is first step of learning git.
+It is first step on learning github.
+This is my second file that I am going to do seconf commit.